WE DESIGN & BUILD BEAUTY + WONDER + AWE

 JON AGUILAR

-(TEXAS, USA) In his twenties, Jon served in the U.S. Marine Corps; attended the Hebrew University of Jerusalem; learned Spanish, Hebrew and Serbian; and lived or traveled in 20 countries.
+(Durango, Colorado) In his twenties, Jon served in the U.S. Marine Corps; attended the Hebrew University of Jerusalem; learned Spanish, Hebrew and Serbian; and lived or traveled in 20 countries.
 It was in Israel and Egypt where he first experienced the wonder and awe of monumental dry stone works at Jerusalem’s Old City and the Pyramids of Giza outside of Cairo.

 In his thirties, he completed a Bachelors in Political Science at UC-Boulder, started a small landscape construction business and discovered the world of drystone in Seattle, Washington.